renoki-co/php-k8s/README.md

 PHP K8s is a PHP handler for the Kubernetes Cluster API, helping you handling the individual Kubernetes resources directly from PHP, like viewing, creating, updating or deleting resources.

+## 🤝 Supporting

+Renoki Co. on GitHub aims on brining a lot of open source, MIT-licensed projects and helpful projects to the world.
+Developing and maintaining projects everyday is a harsh work and tho, we love it.

+If you are using your application in your day-to-day job, on presentation demos, hobby projects or even school projects, spread some kind words about our work or sponsor our work.
+Kind words will touch our chakras and vibe, while the sponsorships will keep the open source projects alive.

 ## ⏰ Work in Progress

 This package is Work in Progress and while there is in active development, PRs are also welcomed.
 Please refer to the [Resources Waitlist](RESOURCES.md) documentation and the [PR List](../../pulls) to know what's up for development.